 When you work at various facilities, from rural hospitals to top research institutions, you’ll naturally pick up new skills and techniques along the way.
 It’s a great opportunity for nurses to expand their resumes while enjoying exciting new experiences.
 It showcases your ability to adapt easily while proving that you’re up for a challenge and ready to learn, making it easier to land the most coveted jobs.
 You’ll be able to expand your professional network too, so that when and if you decide to settle down and take a permanent position, you’ll have more inside connections for doing so.
-Working at a teaching hospital brings the chance to participate in experimental treatments and provides experience working with medical residents who are still in the process for learning.
-Once you get your foot in the door at once of these facilities, it will open all kinds of doors at other teaching hospitals.
+Working at a teaching hospital brings the chance to participate in experimental treatments and provides experience working with medical residents who are still in the process of learning.
+Once you get your foot in the door at one of these facilities, it will open all kinds of doors at other teaching hospitals.

 Freedom to Choose Your Own Schedule

 Travel nursing also provides the freedom to choose your own schedule.
 If you’re a night person, you can choose to work only swing or night shifts, for example, or perhaps decide to work three 12-hour shifts in a row so that you’ll have four days off each week.
 With most assignments spanning 13 weeks, in between jobs you can take off as much time as you like, taking that dream trip through Europe if you choose.
 Maybe you’ll decide to work three months in Hawaii or Florida during the winter, spend the spring in New York, the summer in Alaska and the fall in New England.
 If you find yourself falling in love with a particular destination, oftentimes you can extend your assignment and stick around longer.
 It’s hard to beat the flexibility and freedom that comes with being a travel nurse.

 Nursing trends are defining the profession.
 Now is the time for nurses to find financial freedom and reduce workplace burnout.